The Evolution of AI in the Automotive Industry: A 70 Year Journey from Theory to Practice

 The Evolution of AI in the Automotive Industry

-Artificial intelligence in the automotive industry is often seen as a recent innovation, driven by self-driving cars and modern automation.
+Artificial intelligence (AI) in the automotive industry is often seen as a recent innovation, driven by self-driving cars and modern automation.
 In reality, AI has been shaping the automotive sector for more than 70 years.
 What began as theoretical research in the 1950s has steadily evolved into practical, high-impact applications across manufacturing, vehicle design, logistics, maintenance, and customer communication.

 💡 1950s – The Big Idea

-The idea of AI began with pioneers like Alan Turing, who asked: “Can machines think?”
-His groundbreaking work laid the foundation for artificial intelligence in automotive research and beyond https://www.csee.umbc.edu/courses/471/papers/turing.pdf.
-By 1956, the Dartmouth Workshop officially coined the term Artificial Intelligence, inspiring generations of researchers to explore machine intelligence in multiple industries, including automotive https://en.wikipedia.org/wiki/Dartmouth_workshop.
+The concept of AI originated with pioneers like Alan Turing, who posed the question, “Can machines think?”
+His groundbreaking work laid the foundation for artificial intelligence in automotive research and beyond (csee.umbc.edu).
+By 1956, the Dartmouth Workshop officially coined the term "Artificial Intelligence," inspiring generations of researchers to explore machine intelligence across multiple industries, including the automotive sector.
+(Wikipedia)

 🧪 1960s–1990s – Early AI Experiments